-Semester - IV

-Specialization - B: Secondary Education Paper -XXIII EDN - 23

-ICT in Education at Secondary Level
+Semester - IV Specialization - B: Secondary Education Paper - XXIII-B EDN - 23-B ICT in Education at Secondary Level

-Theory Credits: 2+1 Internal Assessment: 15 Marks External Assessment: 35 Total marks: 50
+Internal Assessment: 15 Marks External Assessment: 35

 - 1. explain the concept of ICT in education. - 2. appreciate the scope of ICT for improving the personal productivity and professional competencies. - 3. explain the concept of educational technology. - 4. develop skills of interaction in the classroom. - 5. explain different approaches of ICT integration in education. - 6. use internet efficiently to access remote information, communicate and collaborate with others.